 Not so much with Silverman, whose gig economy death knell is betrayed by its whining subtext and a million different references to his “desperate worship of all things intellectual” (read: I’m super fucking intelligent but you’re all too stupid to see it.)

 While Lyons never seems to forget his audience Silverman is so wrapped up in himself he forgets there is one (beyond the echo chamber.)
 I couldn’t get enough of Lyons’ 272 pages of insight and truth, while Silverman’s one article built around these same tenets felt like perdition.

 I don’t disagree with Silverman – how could I?
-I just wouldn’t want to be stranded on a desert island with him, no matter how many beers were part of the gig.
+I just wouldn’t want to be the one tasked with editing his work, no matter how many beers were part of the gig.